National Agricultural Literacy Curriculum Matrix

-- After wheat is harvested, it is threshed and ground into flour.
+- After wheat is harvested, it is ground into flour.
 Flour is used to make many different food products.

 - Farmers use different tools and machinery to make their work easier.
 The combine is a machine used to harvest wheat.

-Make bread or tortillas in class using flour that the students grind in class with the hand or electric grinder.
+Make bread or tortillas using flour that the students grind in class with the hand or electric grinder.